virajray/Sem-2-notes/Notes/Semester 02/Fundamentals of Software Engineering/random things that ask frq.md

     Encouraging ongoing, incremental improvements by empowering employees at all levels to identify and implement enhancements.
 - **Benchmarking**:
 	-  Comparing processes and performance metrics against industry standards

+## Spiral agile nemeiii ⚠

+## In XP Programming
+- requirements are recorded on story cards.
+- an automated unit test framework is used in writing tests even before starting implementation.
+- developers are expected to refactor the code continuously.